Itsyourdriver/DriversUtils-NWAPI/README.md

 Disclaimer: Builds will not be provided, you can compile yourself OR wait for me to release a less jank version in the future.

 # Dependinces
-- Requires https://github.com/brayden-dowson/TheRiptide/ 's Utility.dll & Cedmod's SCPSLAudioAPI.
+- Requires https://github.com/brayden-dowson/TheRiptide/ 's Utility.dll
+- Ruel
+-
 - I'm not using them, but you may expect errors due to slocloader-nw.dll as I left it in my references.
 If you need it please go look for them in the NWApi Discord Server or on github.

 # Features